4 Bright Job Sectors in Fort Worth That Offer Good Career Potential

 The Fort Worth area enjoys a diverse manufacturing sector that employs many skilled tradespeople and technical professionals.
 One of the most prominent industries in that sector is aviation and aerospace.
 But it also includes dynamic industries such as electronics, biomedical products, fashion, and food processing.
 In addition, skilled workers in this region benefit from industries tied to growth, such as construction and energy production.

 That's why it's worth considering technical colleges and trade schools in Fort Worth.
 With the right qualifications, you can probably take advantage of a variety of good opportunities.
-For example, consider the expected job growth and average annual wages of the following vocations in Tarrant County.2
+For example, consider the expected job growth and average annual wages of the following vocations in Tarrant County, according to TWC.

 - Electrical powerline technicians—40.2 percent / $59,417